-I sincerely believe no home should be without a bottle of Swedish Bitters.
+No home should be without a bottle of Swedish Bitters

 Taken internally it is not only for the entire gastric tract, but also for arthritis, gout, hay fever, emphysema, constipation, fatigue and many more disorders.
 Externally Swedish Bitters compresses can take away pain, swelling and bruising overnight.
 Results can often be seen within minutes.